-A number of problems were identified and addressed by the NDP Forum.
+A number of problems were identified and addressed by the WNDP Forum.
 These issues were identified as problems in the Sustainability Appraisal Scoping Report.

 - Delays in working on the SEA and Sustainability Appraisal scoping report caused by the gap between Phase 1 and Phase 2 of the WNDP.
-This was a management issue and did not impact on WNDP policies. - Delays in securing funding for professional support for this work.
-This was a management issue which was finally resolved but did have an impact on the progress of the WNDP. - Difficulty addressing the issues relating to air quality and harm to the historic environment because the impact of traffic is beyond the scope of neighbourhood planning.
-However, the following WNDP objectives and policies relate to this issue: - Objective 2a: improve the health and wellbeing of people who live in, work in and visit Watlington by reducing air pollution - ii) Objective 2c: reduce the damage to historic buildings from vibration and water spray - iii) Policy 2b: Development will only be permitted where it does not have a severe adverse impact on existing traffic pressures and air quality. - Difficulty in providing evidence of the sustainability of the small settlements which are within the WNDP area.
-The town and its settlements are mutually interdependent and each contributes to the other's social and economic sustainability.
-Car dependency is acknowledged by SODC to be a feature of South Oxfordshire generally.
-Housing and economic surveys were carried out and car dependency issues are addressed in the following objectives and policies: - i) Objective 4f: creating a network of cycling paths and routes - ii) Objective 4g: supporting initiatives to improve public transport - iii) Policy 8: development will be expected to demonstrate how it contributes to: - f) superfast broadband provision - g) transport connectivity via support for local initiatives - h) improved pedestrian and cycle safety - i) new and improved footpaths and cycleways which offer access for all abilities.
+This was the result of structural change in the development process of the WNDP. - Difficulty in providing evidence of the sustainability of the small settlements which are within the WNDP area. - Delays in securing grant funding for professional support for this work.
+This was finally resolved but did have an impact on the progress of the WNDP. - Difficulty addressing the issues relating to air quality and harm to the historic environment because the impact of traffic is beyond the scope of neighbourhood planning.
+However, the following WNDP objectives and policies relate to this issue: - 1.
+Core Objective CO2(a): improve the health and wellbeing of people who live in, work in and visit Watlington by reducing air pollution - 2.
+Core Objective CO2(c): reduce the damage to historic buildings from vibration and water spray - 3.
+Policy P2(b): Development which will have significant impacts on the transport network will be refused permission unless it can be demonstrated that improvements within the network can be undertaken to limit those impacts. - The town and its settlements are mutually interdependent and each contributes to the other's social and economic sustainability.
+Car dependency is acknowledged by SODC to be a feature of South Oxfordshire generally and this is particularly an issue for the small rural settlements in the WNDP area.
+Housing and economic surveys were carried out and car dependency issues are addressed in the following objectives and policies: - 1.
+Core Objective CO4(f): creating a network of cycling paths and routes - 2.
+Core Objective CO4(g): supporting initiatives to improve public transport - 3.
+Policy P8: development will be expected to demonstrate how it contributes to: - f) Superfast broadband provision - g) Transport connectivity via support for local initiatives - h) Improved pedestrian and cycle safety - i) New and improved footpaths and cycleways